w-okada/voice-changer/README_en.md

 [Japanese](/README.md) [Korean](/README_ko.md)

 ## What's New!
+- v.2.0.36-alpha
+  - Bug Fixes
+    - Countermeasure for sound clipping issue in RVC
+    - Countermeasure for failure to load DDPN version of RVC onnx created with vcclient v1
 - v.2.0.32-alpha Colab version released. ⇒ [Here](./w_okada's_Voice_Changer_version_2_x.ipynb)
   - ngrok is no longer needed.
 You can use it without a ngrok account.
 - v.2.0.27-alpha